-My Darling Vivian is a new film now available to watch free on Prime Video through May 6th as one of the selected films for the 2020 SXSW Film Festival Collection.
-It's an account of Vivian Liberto, Johnny Cash's first wife, as narrated by their four daughters.
-Rosanne, Kathy, Cindy and Tara.
+My Darling Vivian is a new documentary now available to watch free on Prime Video through May 6th as one of the selected films for the 2020 SXSW Film Festival Collection.
+It's an account of Vivian Liberto, Johnny Cash's first wife, as narrated by their four daughters: Rosanne, Kathy, Cindy and Tara.
 I watched the film with my twin sister Sheryl and was so moved by it that not only did I want to write about my experience, I wanted to reach out to the creators.

 Dustin and Matt, the couple and creative team behind My Darling Vivian.

 Sherry // What's one of your favorite memories of your grandmother?